mpenet/alia/README.md

 ```

 Alia supports hayt query direct execution, if you pass a non-compiled
-query, it will be compiled and cached, this works for raw queries only atm,
-on a LU cache with a threshold of 100 (the cache function is user
+query to `execute` or `execute-async`, it will be compiled and cached on a LU cache with a threshold of
-settable), so to be used carefully.
+100 (the cache function is user settable), so to be used carefully.
+The same is true with `prepare`.

 Ex:
 ```clojure